19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Divine Intervention.md

 | Range    | Self                                                                  |
 | Domains  | [Life](../../Spell%20Domains/Life.md)                                 |

-This spell can only be learned from an archpriest of a [Deity](../../../Deities.md).
-If you do not worship the [Deity](../../../Deities.md), casting this spell will anger them greatly.
+This spell can only be learned from a [Deity](../../../Deities.md) directly, it is lost to time.

 You call on the [Deity](../../../Deities.md) for help.
-Choose any [Spell](../../../Spells.md) whose [Spell Level](../../Spell%20Level.md) is 4 or lower and copy its effect.
-You can treat it as being upcast to 4th level.
+Choose any [4th Level Spells](../Level%204/4th%20Level%20Spells.md) or lower and copy its effect.
+If you choose a lower [Spell Level](../../Spell%20Level.md), you may upcast it to 4th level.

 ---
 *Upcast: None*